sheagcraig/yaypis/PITCHME.md

 +++

-1. Preamble: Why it’s important to have fun
+- Preamble: Why it’s important to have fun <!-- .element: class="fragment" -->
-1. Restfulness
+- Restfulness                              <!-- .element: class="fragment" -->
-1. Making requests
+- Making requests <!-- .element: class="fragment" -->
-1. Handling responses
+- Handling responses<!-- .element: class="fragment" -->
-1. Python API frameworks for services
+- Python API frameworks for services<!-- .element: class="fragment" -->
-1. Generic API wrappers
+- Generic API wrappers <!-- .element: class="fragment" -->
-1. Create a REST API for existing services
+- Create a REST API for existing services <!-- .element: class="fragment" -->
-1. Design and implementation of API wrappers
+- Design and implementation of API wrappers <!-- .element: class="fragment" -->

 ---
-# Preamble: Why it’s important to have fun and practice, even if it’s not a killer app for your org
+# Preamble: Why it’s important to have fun!

+Note:
+Chances are extremely good that you'll be completely bogged down by design decisions and worry about "doing it right" if you start with something critical for your organization.
+Or maybe you don't have any ideas for things to do to help you at your job (yet).

 +++
 # Challenge more experienced audience to come up with a cool idea by the end of the talk